H0K5/multitun/README.md

 Multitun uses encryption with a password.
 Only users with the correct password can use the tunnel.
-Multitun may be used in conjunction with other common tools to enable port forwarding and masquerading (see the Examples section below), and thus route arbitrary or all client traffic securely through the Multitun server.
+Multitun may be used in conjunction with other common tools to enable port forwarding and masquerading (see the Examples section below), and thus route arbitrary or all client traffic through the Multitun server.

 Multitun provides a simple web server to serve HTML to connecting clients that don't know about or aren't using the WebSocket tunnel.